Automatic Verification of Parameterised Interleaved Multi-Agent Systems: parameterised interleaved interpreted systems

 \subsection{The Specification Language IACTL\(^*\)K\(_{\mathbf{-X}}\)}

-The analysis of an agent's behaviour in a MAS has been widely explored using combinations of linear and branching time logics with knowledge.
-These logics allow us to express how an agent's knowledge evolves over time.
+Temporal-epistemic logic has been widely adopted to express the properties of agents in a MAS.
 However, we cannot use propositional temporal-epistemic logics to reason about an unbounded number of agents.
-To see this, consider the parameterised variant of the Train-Gate-Controller and suppose that we want to express the property: ``for every \(i \in \mathcal{A}\), whenever \(i\) is in the tunnel, then it knows that no other train is in the tunnel at the same time''.
-This property encodes all distinct pairs of trains.
-Therefore, to express the property for a TGC composed of \(n\) trains we need to construct a (long) formula composed of \(2!\binom{n}{2}\) conjuncts.
-In general we would like to express properties that are independent of the number of agents in the system, as if we were able to quantify over agents.
+To see this, consider the parameterised variant of the autonomous robot and suppose that we want to express the property: ``for every \(i \in \mathcal{A}\), whenever \(i\) halts, then it knows that every other robot's position is within the goal region''.
+This property encodes all distinct pairs of robots.
+Therefore, to express the property for an AR composed of \(n\) robots we need to construct a formula composed of \(2!\binom{n}{2}\) conjuncts.
+Instead we would like to express properties that are independent of the number of agents in the system, as if we were able to quantify over the agents.
 To overcome these shortcomings we introduce the indexed temporal-epistemic logic IACTL\(^*\)K\(_{-X}\).
-Indexed logics are commonly used in parameterised systems~\cite{emerson+00}; therefore, an indexed temporal-epistemic logic is a natural choice for reasoning about parameterised MAS.
+Indexed logics are commonly used in parameterised systems~\cite{emerson+00}.

-IACTL\(^*\)K\(_{-X}\) adds indexed epistemic modalities to the universal fragment of CTL\(^*_{-X}\)~\cite{clarke+89a} (the logic CTL\(^*\), without the next-time operator, extended with indexed atomic propositions).
-We consider a stuttering-insensitive logic (i.e., a logic insensitive to repeated occurrences of the same state, or equivalently a logic without the next-time operator \cite{clarke+99a}), since the next-time operator can be used to count the number of agents in the system~\cite{clarke+89a,emerson2003model} leading the parameterised verification problem to undecidability~\cite{emerson2003model}.
+IACTL\(^*\)K\(_{-X}\) combines indexed epistemic modalities with the universal fragment of CTL\(^*_{-X}\)~\cite{clarke+89a} (the logic CTL\(^*\), without the next-time operator, extended with indexed atomic propositions).
+We consider a stuttering-insensitive logic, i.e., a logic insensitive to repeated occurrences of the same state, or equivalently a logic without the next-time operator \cite{clarke+99a}).
+This is because the next-time operator can be used to count the number of agents in the system~\cite{clarke+89a,emerson2003model} resulting in the parameterised verification problem being undecidable~\cite{emerson2003model}.

 Intuitively, any IACTL\(^*\)K\(_{-X}\) formula \(\varphi\) represents an ACTL\(^*\)K\(_{-X}\) formula for each concrete system \(\mathcal{T}(n)\), \(n \geq c\), where \(c\) is the number of unique indices contained in \(\varphi\); the formula corresponding to \(\mathcal{T}(n)\) is the conjunction of all formulae that can be constructed from \(\varphi\) by instantiating the indices with every \(c\)-tuple of distinct agents in \(\mathcal{T}(n)\).